KavehMojaver/SiPh_MDM_PDK/README.md

 # SiPh_MDM_PDK
-Silicon Photonics PDK library for Mode-Division-Multiplexing by McGill University, Photonic DataCom Team We are developing this library and will add more components soon.
+Silicon Photonics PDK library for Mode-Division-Multiplexing componants by McGill University, Photonic DataCom Team.
+We are developing this library and will add more components soon.
 For the complete list of recent publications on MDM components please visit: